Avian Bornavirus (ABV) aka Proventricular Dilatation Disease, (PDD), Macaw Wasting Disease

 When it is the birds central nervous system (CNS) where the majority of the inflammation is occurring, owners will see a wide variety of neurological (nerve-related) symptoms as the bird looses control of its body.

 Bornavirus can also affect the nerves that keep the heart beating (Purkinje Fibers) leading to sudden death.
-Portions of its adrenal glands are modified nerve cells too. (ref) Their destruction can occasionally cause a parrot with ABV to die without prior warning.
+Portions of its adrenal glands are modified nerve cells too. (read here) Their destruction can occasionally cause a parrot with ABV to die without prior warning.

 The bornavirus disseminates throughout the body of birds.
-It is even possible that we might learn that some cases of kidney disease (avian gout) were related to its presence. (ref)
+It is even possible that we might learn that some cases of kidney disease (avian gout) were related to this virus’ presence.

 Can Any Species Of Parrot Catch This Virus?